Using the Data API for Aurora Serverless v1 - Amazon Aurora

 import json result = json.loads(response['formattedRecords']) print (result[0]["id"])

-The following Javascript example shows how to access the values from the result of a call to the Javascript executeStatement function.
+The following JavaScript example shows how to access the values from the result of a call to the JavaScript executeStatement function.
 The result set is a string value in the field response.formattedRecords.
 The code turns the JSON string into a data structure by calling the JSON.parse function.
 Then each row of the result set is an array element within the data structure, and within each row you can refer to each field of the result set by name.

 <script> const result = JSON.parse(response.formattedRecords); document.getElementById("display").innerHTML = result[0].id; </script>

-Troubleshooting Data API issues
+Troubleshooting RDS Data API issues

 Transaction <transaction_ID> is not found